Monash-FIT3170/Onboarder/README.md

 - Temporary branches allowed for experimentation (to be cleaned up)

 ### Merge Requests

 - Required for merging into main branch
 - Approval needed from at least two team members (one from each other agile team)
 - CI/CD pipeline runs automated tests post-approval
 - Merge only possible after passing all pipeline checks

+### Database Updates (Migrations)
+- Process for Approving and Pushing Migrations
+- TODO

 ## Contributors